tarwn/lessthandot-hugo/blogs/content/posts/2009-07-01-dynamic-column-names-and-fields-in-ssrs.md

 =Fields(“W” & Code.GetColumnHeading(0)).Value

-Most developers don’t know they can reference the fields by name in this manner.
-Usually it just isn’t required and that is the case.
+Most developers don't know they can reference the fields by name in this manner.
+Usually it just isn't required and that is the case.
 It can be useful to note that you can dynamically fill the object name in though and get the same results as Fields!name.Value

 I went ahead and put a few more columns and increased the index requested from the ArrayList.
 Running that results in the following.